Content

 Maps can have different layouts.
 The layouts are selected by the fields in the Column and Row fields.
 If you leave both empty, the map will use an ungrouped layout.
 If you select a field for either column and/or rows, you will get a matrix layout.

-The ungrouped layout attempts to keep all issues at a similar distance from each other and organizes the issues so that link arrows point downwards or sideways, when possible.
-Issues which have no link to/from other issues are placed at the bottom of the diagram.
+The ungrouped layout attempts to keep all work items at a similar distance from each other and organizes the work items so that link arrows point downwards or sideways, when possible. work items which have no link to/from other work items are placed at the bottom of the diagram.

 To try out different layouts, simply modify the column/row field selection while viewing the map.
 Below is an example of an “ungrouped” map, where both the columns and rows fields are left empty: